5ponsky/LiamDillingham-FallingSand/README.md

 of trying to add in something new, eventually just carrying on with whatever revision/copy of the file that actually worked.

 At this point, the only file that works is the "Copy of Standard.xml" and has collected dust after being untouched for several years.
-However, I did include all the older, and non-working versions of the *.XML files simply for viewing purposes.
+However, I did include all the older, and non-working versions of the *.XML files which date all the way back to 2006, for viewing purposes.

 In order to actually PLAY the game, start the "EnigmaSand4-bin.jar" file.
 In the bottom left hand corner, click File -> Load Mod.
 Then, select the "Copy of Standard.xml" file.
 Everything should load,